jtherrmann/cs372-battleship/README.md

   - 1 hr.
   - The computer should automatically restrict me to legal configurations, e.g. no diagonal placement, no overlapping ships, etc.
 - As a player, I want the full range of ship sizes.
-(IN PROGRESS)
+(DONE)
   - 1 hr.
   - Destroyer - 2 holes
   - Submarine - 3 holes